Nov 13, 2020

 Learn how to set up triggers:

-Instead of spending hours building reports from scratch, you can swipe our ready-made templates and tweak them to your needs.
+Instead of spending hours building reports from scratch, you can swipe our ready-made template and tweak them to your needs.

 Traffic equals opportunity.
 The more traffic you have to your website, the more chances you have to convert visitors into customers.